UOSAN/WTP/README.md

 1. Display a white fixation cross on a black background for ~2s in the behavioral version or for ~5s in the scanner version.
 The cross is 48 pixels square.
 2. Display image stimulus for 4s.
 3. Add a cue of white text on black background centered above the image to the screen.
 The text is `How much would you pay to eat this food?`.
 Also display 4 squares evenly spaced in a row, from left to right, centered below the image, containing the text "1", "2", "3", "4" in black on a grey background.
 Above each box is a label "$0", "$.50", "$1", "$1.50" in white text indicating the value.
 Display for up to 2.5s, or until the participant responds.

-## Configuration
-Configuration occurs automatically on the first run of each session.
-The image ratings from the ImageSelection task are used to determine the conditions of healthy liked, healthy disliked, unhealthy liked, and unhealthy disliked foods, then conditions files, listing which images will be shown in order, are created.

 ## Developer documentation
 Created using Developed with PsychoPy v2020.1.2